HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

 ## Creating Application to HAProxy Port:

 Navigate to the Application Menu.
-The Pages presesnt in the menu are currently pointing to them using Ambassador by default.
+The Pages present in the menu are currently pointing to them using Ambassador by default.
 The goal is to create a new, temporary page which points to HAProxy port for testing.
 To do so we need to go to "Administration"